 Work in a “live” environment in college while preparing for the booming IT industry.
-Manage your own servers, clients, routers and switches while administering networks and operating systems, applications and databases.
+Manage your own servers, clients,

 Much of the modern economy runs on software.
 Get to work designing, developing and building custom software programs for specific applications.